rolfwessels/Command.Bot/README.md

 ## Installing Command bot

 - Add "bots" to your slack installation. (on https://slack.com/apps search for bots and add it.
-Give the bot the username that you desire)
+Give the bot the username that you desire) see the [wiki](https://github.com/rolfwessels/Command.Bot/wiki/How-to-get-the-correct-bot-auth-token) for more detail.
 - Copy the API Token
 - Download the bot from https://github.com/rolfwessels/Command.Bot/releases
 - Extract bot into working folder.